dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 𝐴/𝐵 ≫ 1

-In the first regime, the sum 𝐴 + 𝐵 is approximately 𝐵. In the symmetric third regime, the sum is approximately 𝐴. The common feature of the first and third regimes—their invariant—is that one contribution dominates the other.
+In the first regime, the sum 𝐴 + 𝐵 is approximately 𝐵. In the symmetric third regime, the sum is approximately 𝐴. The common feature of the first and third regimes — their invariant — is that one contribution dominates the other.
 Only the second regime, where 𝐴 ∼ 𝐵, is different.
 To handle it, just make the lumping approximation that 𝐴 = 𝐵; then 𝐴 + 𝐵 ≈ 2𝐴.

 So, when estimating 𝐴 + 𝐵, we do not need addition.
 In the first and third regimes, we just pick the larger contribution, 𝐴 or 𝐵. In the second regime, we just multiply by 2.